 Starting point Bear Valley Information Center; the hike is 15 miles / 24 km long, and low tide is essential to walk along the Wildcat Beach to get to the falls and back.

 From Palomarin Trailhead to Wildcat Campground to the Alamare Falls is a 13 miles / 21 km long hike and recommended by the National Park Headquarter.
 Low tide is essential for the walk along the Wildcat Beach to the falls and back.
 Otherwise, your walk may be cut by the tide.
 In winter and spring, the Wildcat Beach is inaccessible during high tide.

 - Also from Palomarin Trailhead with a shortcut through thick bush and a steep climb downhill.
 This trail is 8.7 miles /14 km long and took us 1 ½ hours one way.
 At high tide, the falls might be not accessible, but it’s just a two minutes walk along the beach after the steep and slippery climb.
 You don’t get trapped by the tide.
-Anyhow, always watch the surf; huge waves can occur.
+However, always watch the surf; huge waves can occur.
 Wear proper shoes for this option; hiking poles may help.
 This hike is not marked and not recommended by the park headquarter.
 The last part is unmaintained, and visitors get injured each week.
+So be careful!